whitneyburton/portfolios/students/1606-back/christopher-calaway/20160805-christopher-calaway-m1.md

 ### Projects

 Projects at Turing are generally assigned on a weekly basis.
-They can take dozens of hours and are meticulously crafted to such that the concepts being learned at the time will be required to complete them.
+They can take dozens of hours and are meticulously crafted such that the concepts being learned at the time will be required to complete them.

 #### Flashcards